AzureTecDevs/pyOS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug/error
 title: "[BUG]"
 labels: ''
 assignees: ''

 ---

-## Describe the bug
+## Describe what happened
 A clear and concise description of what the bug is.

 ## Output